Home

 D represents the size of our embedding vectors.
 Essentially every token in the batch gets an embedding vector computed.

-Note: E is computed in parallel for all tokens, thanks to teacher forcing, the parallel nature of the transformer layers (self-attention) and broadcasting in modern deep learning frameworks like PyTorch.
+Note: $E$ is computed in parallel for all tokens in a sequence, thanks to teacher forcing, the parallel nature of the self attention mechanism.

 These embeddings are then passed through the Classifier C⊤, to generate the logits.
 These logits are of shape: